arthurhovhannisyan31/simple-files-backup/README.md

 Source and target paths should be existing absolute files/directories paths.
 Ignore is a regex string which includes filename and directory name patterns to skip.
 Each run logs statistics to the `files-backup-log.txt` file, or creates one if missing.

-## Usage

-Copy the binary from the `bin` folder.
-Make sure the binary has sufficient rights to make directories manipulations.

 Config example: